Frequently Asked Questions

 Once we have received your instruction, we will make all arrangement to access the property.
 Once access has been confirmed we will inform you via email to let you know the date and the time of the survey.
 Your report will be returned within the time frames agreed based on your survey package, which could be up to seven working days.

 We endeavour to be as thorough as possible listing all major defects and calculating costs so that you can make an informed decision.
-Depending on the service you have chosen, the size of the property and the number of defects found, your report could be returned anything between 3 and 7 working days.
+Depending on the service you have chosen, the size of the property and the number of defects found, your report could be returned anything between 3 and 7 working days; buildings with a floor area in excess of 2500 sq ft may take slightly longer.

 If you wish to cancel your survey you must provide at least 48 hrs notice and you will receive a full refund.
 Read our Terms and Conditions.